Cruising in Greenland's Baffin Bay is a luxury Ponant ship, dwarfed in size compared to a large iceberg floating next to it.

 Read More

-Learn About The Luxury Small Ship On Your Itinerary
+Learn About The Luxury Small Ships On Your Itinerary

 The Baffin Bay Cruise is operated by a ship in a fleet of refined, luxury expedition ships.
 Each vessel in this sister ship fleet of refined, luxury expedition ships ensures an elegant, upscale cruise that offers regular off-ship excursions complemented by a multitude of daily onboard activities.
 These expedition ships are identical, with public spaces including a fitness room, spa, two restaurants, a library, state-of-the-art theater and open bridge.